-The redundant adoration of healthcare profession as noble6, an apparently meritocratic selection process7, rising aspirations of doctors to become specialists and incessant volume of work in healthcare organisations have created artificial, arbitrary and unnecessary barriers to postgraduate medical education.
+Betraying Rationality: The redundant adoration of healthcare profession as noble6, an apparently meritocratic selection process7, rising aspirations of doctors to become specialists and incessant volume of work in healthcare organisations have created artificial, arbitrary and unnecessary barriers to postgraduate medical education.
 Postgraduate medical education entails learning on the job.
 Demands for unrealistic high standards of healthcare performance, in our country where healthcare budget is just a minor fraction of GDP8, are inordinate and unworkable.
 A reality check is needed for developing pragmatic approaches to patient care9.
 An interesting phenomena in this regard is related to the ever-increasing workload on doctors, in terms of number of patients.
 Healthcare referral in India is a failed system10.
 Patients are able to come directly to medical colleges (tertiary health care centers) without referrals.
 Primary health care centers are barren land (mandatory rural posting of doctors is an effort to address this issue).
 Some centers do try to maintain this rational system of referral, but most succumb to irrational moralistic ideations or political pressures.
 This is a systemic problem.
 In addition, an overwhelming sense of pride betrays rationality.
 Patients are seldom refused and inpatient wards turn into a chaotic ecosystem of human suffering.
 In such scenarios, using moral high ground as legitimate grounds for abuse, senior doctors effortlessly tyrannize junior doctors, particularly when the latter are postgraduate students.
 They do it citing romantic western ideas pertaining to standards of patient care when in reality basics such as clean bed sheets are even seldom found.
 Caste issues may manifest within hierarchies in different ways depending on regional caste dynamics.
 In this system patients do get treated but at the cost of personal lives of doctors and quality of medical education.

-The problem of casteism in medical colleges is seems to be partly fueled by reservation in entrance examinations11.
+The Casteism-Reservation Intersection: The problem of casteism in medical colleges is seems to be partly fueled by reservation in entrance examinations11.
 We live in purportedly equal and democratic societies but there are profound undertones of equality defying meritocracy in people’s minds.
 There is no formal discrimination of doctors by other doctors on the basis of their caste in medical colleges but there seems to be a huge section of doctors who are resentful of reservation policies.
 In our experience, many doctors belonging to the so-called “general” category do think of doctors entering postgraduate medical education through a reserved quota of seats as “undeserving”.
 This happens because the selection process appears meritocratic in the sense that there is a rank order of selected candidates based on normative assessment.
 Ranking of candidates is done to offer priority in choice of subjects/colleges and is not a grading of “intelligence”.
 Normative assessments do not determine if candidates have met learning standards or acquired specific knowledge.
 Because of poor understanding of the exam’s purpose, an idea percolates amongst doctors that if a low ranking candidate is getting selected on a quota seat, he or she will not be as intelligent.
 This creates a background on which substandard performance at work sometimes gets attributed to caste.
 As such all trainee doctors get reprimanded for substandard work, irrespective of caste.
 The problems of living in a meritocratic system is that privileged individuals resist acknowledging their privileges because doing so would require them to acknowledge that whatever success they have achieved did not result solely through their own efforts.
 We are not sure whether a meritocratic system is constructive, even in principle, for societies12, 13.